Dr. Rabab Kreidieh

 FRSC , FIEEE , FCAE , FEIC

-Dr. Rabab K. Ward is a Professor emerita in
+Dr. Rabab K. Ward is a Professor Emeritus in

-the Electrical and Computer Engineering Department at the University of British Columbia ( UBC), Canada.
-She is presently the President Elect
+the Electrical and Computer Engineering Department at the University of

 Achievement Award of CUFA, BC, the organization representing all

 professors and academic staff at BC's doctoral universities (2011), UBC

 Engineering Co-op Faculty Member of the Year Award (2010), the IEEE